List of communities in Alberta: Urban service areas

 Essentially, urban services areas meet the eligibility requirements of the MGA to incorporate as a city.
 As such, they are Alberta's largest hamlets.

-There are currently two urban services areas in Alberta: Fort McMurray and Sherwood Park.
+There are currently three urban services areas in Alberta: Fort McMurray, Sherwood Park, and Lac La Biche.

 Fort McMurray, within the jurisdiction of the RM of Wood Buffalo, was formerly a city prior its amalgamation with Improvement District No. 143 on April 1, 1995.
 It was designated an urban service area at the time of the amalgamation.

 Sherwood Park has always been an unincorporated community under the jurisdiction of Strathcona County.
 It became an urban service area when Strathcona County changed its status from a municipal district to a specialized municipality on January 1, 1996.

 Hamlets

 According to Section 59 of the Municipal Government Act (MGA), hamlets are unincorporated communities that: